awray3/music_clf/README.md

 	conda install -c conda-forge ffmpeg
 	pip install -r requirements.txt

-`ffmpeg` is a tool for working with audio data that is used by the python package `librosa`, which will be used for audio processing.
+Note: `ffmpeg` is a tool for working with audio data that is used by the python package `librosa`, which will be used for audio processing.
 This will allow us to work with `.mp3` files, `.wav` files, and more within python.

+# Roadmap

+* Study working models on small datasets